MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/social-center.md

 5. In the **Share** dialog box, choose **User** or **Group** in the **Type** drop-down list.

-     For more information about groups, see [Work with Office 365 Groups in Social Engagement](office-365-groups-social-engagement.md).
+     For more information about groups, see [Work with Office 365 Groups in Market Insights](office-365-groups-social-engagement.md).

 6. Select users or groups from your organization you want to share this stream with, and then click **Add**.